Simulacra as Conscious Exotica: Encounters with Simulacra

 \subsection{Simple conversational agents}

 Even simple conversational agents built on large language models, agents that that do nothing more than engage in textual dialogue, can elicit the feeling of a presence at the other end of the conversation \citep{schwitzgebel2023ai}.
-So it is perhaps unsurprising that some users who have spent lots of time interacting with these agents will start to think of them as fellow conscious beings and to speak of them in such terms \citep{tiku2023google, colombatto2023folk}.\footnote{If a human ascribes consciousness to an AI system even though they know that it is an artefact, then it passes the {\em Garland Test}, named after the 2015 film {\it Ex Machina}, written and directed by Alex Garland, in which the robot Ava is subjected to just such a test \citep{shanahan2016conscious, seth2021being}.
+So it is perhaps unsurprising that some users who have spent lots of time interacting with these agents will start to think of them as fellow conscious beings and to speak of them in such terms \citep{tiku2023google, colombatto2023folk, guingrich2023chatbots}.\footnote{If a human ascribes consciousness to an AI system even though they know that it is an artefact, then it passes the {\em Garland Test}, named after the 2015 film {\it Ex Machina}, written and directed by Alex Garland, in which the robot Ava is subjected to just such a test \citep{shanahan2016conscious, seth2021being}.
 The Garland Test is neutral about whether or not the artefact in question is {\em really} conscious (whatever that may mean).} But how seriously should we take this?

 According to the prescription of the previous section, for an exotic entity to qualify as as a candidate for the fellowship of conscious beings it must be possible to engineer an encounter with it, at least in principle if not in practice.
 However, it is not possible to engineer an encounter with a simple conversational agent, even in principle.
-This is because simple LLM-based conversational agents are not {\em embodied}; we cannot {\em be with them} in a shared world.
+This is because simple LLM-based conversational agents are not {\em embodied}; we cannot {\em be with them} in a shared world.\footnote{There is a standard set of supposed counter-examples to this view that includes brains in vats, minds uploaded into computers, patients with locked-in syndrome, and perfectly normal people in sensory deprivation tanks.
+Each of these example is sometimes alleged to support the view that there can be consciousness without embodiment.
+However, in every case it is possible to engineer an encounter in the current sense.
+The brain in a vat can be re-connected to its body, the locked-in patient can be cured, the uploaded mind can be downloaded again, and the occupant of the sensory deprivation tank can be dragged back into the daylight.}

 Let's unpack this.
 The basis for treating other humans as fellow conscious beings is our {\em being together in the world}, and this is the {\em original home} of the language of consciousness.
 We can hear, look at, point to, or touch the same things; we can triangulate on them, so to speak.
 We jointly interact with things (I pass an object to you; you pass one to me).
 We keep each other's company (we move around together, entering and leaving the same places at the same time).
 We feel the same sorts of things as each other (I touch something hot, I feel pain, and you empathise; you touch something hot, you feel pain, and I empathise).
 We look each other in the eye, each recognising the other's presence: here we are, together in this world.